Page is not current/updated, we are currently changing to a new litter...

 April 26, 2021

-Puppies are eating hard food now.
-I have compiled a list of some basic items for you all to have upon puppies arrival in her new home.
-This is completely up to everyone how they want to raise their schnoodle girl so these are just ideas and things they are used to here.
+I have compiled a list of some basic puppy items for the future families to have ready upon puppies arrival in his new home.
+This is completely up to everyone how they want to raise their little schnauzer boy so these are just ideas and the things they are used to here.

 Puppy supply list: Collar or harness, leash, food and water dish, puppy food, small training treats, bed, crate, playpen, toys, piddle pads if using.

 Set a vet appointment for continuing puppy shots.
-They received their first worming and booster shot on Tuesday, April 27.
-Our vet recommends they receive their next shot mid-May.
+They will receive their first worming and booster shot on at 8 weeks according to our vet.

-Find a groomer but don’t schedule first appointment until puppy shots are completed (16 weeks normally)
+Find a groomer but don’t schedule first appointment until puppy shots are completed (16 weeks normally).
+I will freshen up their groom before going home (I am a retired groomer).

 Links to useful things that your puppy is using here: